brookshelley/brookshelley.github.com/content/books.md

 ## 2020: 29 books {#2020}

+**The Tourist** — Olen Steinhauer

+A fun spy novel with plenty of twists and a good take on "the spy that tried to get out" trope.

 **A Memory Called Empire** — Arcady Martine

 I have to admit I heard this author read at an event and her style was such I didn’t want to read this book for some time.
 However, I’m glad I got over that and dove into this fantastical world.
 Martine deftly wove together the foundation for a really neat space opera, with compelling characters, and a lot of meaty world-building.
 There was intrigue plenty, and I’m excited for the next book in September.